nobody-famous/alive/README.md

 Clicking on the remove icon
 (<img src="images/remove-icon.png" alt="remove icon"/>)
 to the right of a thread kills the thread.

-### Inspection

-An inspector can be opened by evaluating an expression in the inspector view described above or by clicking `Inspect` at the bottom of the hover text for a symbol.
-In either case the same inspector view is opened on the right.

-There is also an inspector for macros, using the Inspect Macro command.
-An inspector opens that shows one level of expansion for the macro at the current cursor position.
-It has a button to refresh the inspector or increment the level of expansion by one.
-When an expression is sent for evaluation, such as redefining the macro, the expansion is refreshed back to one level.

-At the bottom of each inspector view is a text field that can be used to evaluate expressions.
-The value in the inspector can be referenced with `*`.
-For example, `(format T "~A" *)` will print the current value in the REPL window.

-If the result of the expression is not `nil`, a new inspector view will be opened with the value.

-### REPL Form Evaluation

-At the bottom of the VSCode workbench, in the Panel area, is an addition **REPL** view with a user input area at the bottom.
-Results of execution of any form by the REPL are shown in this panel.
-The user may also enter ad hoc forms in the user input area.
-Forms entered by the user are added to the history list shown in **REPL HISTORY** view in the Lisp Tree View described above.

-Forms sent for evaluation by the user are run in their own thread.
-The threads have names like "N - $/alive/eval" where N is a number.
-The number is used to try to keep the names unique since getting the underlying system id of the threads isn't as easy as it sounds.
-If one of them gets stuck in an infinite loop or something, it should be safe to terminate the thread using the "X" action in the threads tree view.

 ## Commands